lfucg/lexingtonky.gov/README.md

 The Google Translation widget javascript is triggered by a menu item in the `header-quick-links` block titled `Translation`.
 See lex.theme:lex_preprocess_menu__header_quick_links for details

+## Lex theme

+To add a custom banner image to a content type, give it field_lex_custom_banner_image.
+No need to display the field, it gets added to a style tag in the document head.

 ## Admin theme (lex_admin)

 To use the [chosen](https://www.drupal.org/project/chose) select widget, set the field to 'Select list' under content type > manage form display